Codecademy/docs/content/javascript/concepts/sets/sets.md

 ---
-Title: 'Sets'
+Title: "Sets"
-Description: 'A Set is a special object that stores unique values without a key.'
+Description: "A Set is a special object that stores unique values without a key."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Sets'
+  - "Sets"
-  - 'Objects'
+  - "Objects"
-  - 'Collections'
+  - "Collections"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A `Set` is an object in JavaScript that is a collection of unique values.